Sign-in to Account

 Mice and other rodents can be difficult to get rid of on your own since they spend most of their time hiding, plus they reproduce quickly.
 You might catch a few in traps, but there will be plenty of others where those came from.
 On top of this, it can be hard to utilize proper elimination methods if you don’t know the exact species of mice or rats.
 For example, roof rat extermination requires different methods than norway rat extermination because roof rats nest above ground.

-Luckily, Aptive Environmental offers rodent extermination services from fully trained pest professionals.
+Luckily, Aptive Pest Control offers rodent extermination services from fully trained pest professionals.
 Plus, you don’t have to worry about the rodents returning – our service ensures that we will come back at no additional cost if the pests we exterminate come back.
 We take extensive measures to keep the infestation away for good!

 Learn more about rodents